Dusty the Klepto Kitty: Notoriety

-Although his thievery began in 2008, Dusty didn't really receive notoriety outside of his neighborhood until the Animal Planet show Must Love Cats aired a profile of him in February 2011.
+Although his thievery began in 2008, Dusty didn't receive much notoriety outside of his neighborhood until the Animal Planet show Must Love Cats aired a profile of him in February 2011.
 The "Must Love Cats" crew was able to set up a motion-triggered night vision camera and catch Dusty in the act of bringing home his spoils.
 The Animal Planet report led to a February 14, 2011, story by Vic Lee of KGO-TV of San Francisco, and Dusty's appearance on the Late Show with David Letterman on February 22, 2011.

 Cultural relevance

 Since his appearances on Letterman and other national news outlets, Dusty became a minor national and international celebrity.
 He has appeared at many community events in the San Francisco Bay Area and has made appearances on many national and international news outlets.
-He served as the Grand Marshal of the Redwood City Pet Parade in May 2011, and appeared at a fundraiser for the Peninsula Humane Society in June 2011.
+He served as the Grand Marshal of the Redwood City Pet Parade in May 2011 and appeared at a fundraiser for the Peninsula Humane Society in June 2011.

 Because of the kitty-cam footage for the Animal Planet documentary, Dusty's behavior became a bonus feature in a three-minute short on the DVD release for the 2011 movie Puss in Boots.
 It is entitled Klepto Kitty.

-Because Dusty was an adoptee from the Peninsula Humane Society animal shelter, he made a celebrity appearance at their annual adopt-a-thon in June, 2011.
+Because Dusty was an adoptee from the Peninsula Humane Society animal shelter, he made a celebrity appearance at their annual adopt-a-thon in June 2011.
 Some of his unclaimed stolen items were displayed and sold.

-To keep his fans up to date with his finds, his owners maintain his Facebook page and provide pictures of the items that Dusty brings home.
+To keep his fans up to date with his finds, his owners maintained his Facebook page and provided pictures of the items that Dusty brought home.